reelyactive/midiot/README.md

 What's in a name?
 -----------------

 Musical Instrument Digital Interface of Things.
 MIDI meets IoT: real-time, real-world sounds.
 Watch [this short video](https://www.youtube.com/watch?v=CUhbfyi2ab4) to see, and hear, midiot in action.
+There are also plenty of midiot-generated tracks on the [reelyActive SoundCloud](https://soundcloud.com/reelyactive).

 Installation